 We acknowledge that debate is part of the democratic process and that not all people will immediately see, leave alone understand, the advantages of constitutional monarchy as a form of government and that there may always be a degree of ‘sides’ in any debate based on republic versus monarchy.
 Australia has always been a constitutional monarchy and our two hundred plus years of history has been imbued with its spirit.
 Although initially under the British, by mutual arrangement, Australia became an independent federation in 1901 with its own sovereign constitution and, by our choice, with the Queen as our own, separate, monarch.
 There is little question that the continued stability of our government is related closely to our parliamentary system with its constitutional monarchy underpinning and although some may consider change to a republican form of government, nothing would be gained but huge safeguards and the benefit of hundreds of years of evolving experience and concomitant practice would be lost.
 One of the reasons for the success of constitutional monarchy is that the authority of the Sovereign always exists and the person of the Sovereign ensures that the people’s freedoms and rights are protected.
 On the death of one monarch the next immediately takes the throne and so continuity - with all that it entails - is maintained.

-In Australia we have a (more often than not) distant Sovereign but a representative who is always present in the Governor-General (for the Commonwealth of Australia) and the Governors (for each of our six States) all of whom are separately the Queen’s representatives.
+In Australia we have (more often than not) a distant Sovereign but also a representative who is always present in the Governor-General (for the Commonwealth of Australia) and the Governors (for each of our six States) all of whom are separately the Queen’s representatives.

 Whilst the Australian Constitution makes no mention of head of state, it can be said that the Queen is sovereign head of state but upon appointment, the Governor-General assumes that role and becomes effective ‘Head of State’.
 However, even though he, or she, is appointed by the monarch on the advice, currently, of the Prime Minister, unlike in most republics, the Governor-General plays no part whatsoever in party politics.
 The role of the Governor-General is to represent the Crown (which is vested in the people) and to ensure that the provisions of the Constitution are adhered to.
 As long as the person remains in office that person is our safeguard but ultimately the Supreme Authority always remains in the person of the Sovereign.
 We are doubly protected.